January 31, 2013

 If you have been a friend and reader of Real Sustenance you know that I already have a thick crust grain free pizza recipe that gets rave reviews.
 If thick crust if your thing.. you MUST try that recipe.
 That recipe calls for eggs but you will see in the notes there are some directions to remove them.
 Here's a picture to entice you.

 So, back to THIS recipe.
 Today I set out to create something a little lower in starch than my thick crust and already egg free so that many of you would not have to mess around with trying to remove them yourself.
-By introducing the cauliflower into the recipe I was also able to decrease the amount of almond flour.
+By introducing the cauliflower into the recipe I was also able to decrease the amount of.
 Making this recipe cheaper to make- that's always a perk right?
 Plus its kind of thrilling knowing that there are vegetable hidden in you pizza dough.
 The flavor of this crust reminds me of the whole wheat pizza that I grew up on.

 - 1 cup of cooked cauliflower "rice". (see directions below)